lukeed/dimport/readme.md

 Finally, the _same_ application file (`bundle.js`) can be used, despite the `module`-vs-`nomodule` choice.

 You will also notice that the scripts have a `data-main=""` attribute.<br>
-This the path to _your application_ or _your ESM-containing file_ you wish to load.
+This is the path to _your application_ or _your ESM-containing file_ you wish to load.

 Once `dimport` has loaded, it circles back and see that its `<script/>` caller also wants it to load a file.<br>
 Alternatively, `dimport` can load an inline script from its caller!